OmnipotentLabs/synthiaminer/README.md

 ### 5. Create key
 - Create CommuneAi key on CommuneX, replace <key-name> with the name you want for your key
+- Remember that this key will need at least 2.5 $COMAI for the burn fee when you register your miner
 ```sh
 comx key create <key-name>
 ```